Arakelov motivic cohomology I: The Deligne cohomology spectrum

 \mylabel{sect_Deligne} Let $S$ be a smooth scheme (of finite type) over an arithmetic field (\refde{arithmring}).
 The aim of this section is to construct a ring spectrum in $\SH(S)$ which represents Deligne cohomology for smooth schemes $X$ over $S$.
 The method is a slight variation of the method of Cisinski and Deglise used in \cite{CisinskiDeglise:Mixed} to construct a spectrum for any mixed Weil cohomology, such as algebraic or analytic de Rham cohomology, Betti cohomology, and (geometric) \'etale cohomology.
 The difference compared to their setting is that the Tate twist on Deligne cohomology groups is not an isomorphism of vector spaces.

 In this section, all complexes of (presheaves of) abelian groups are considered with homological indexing: the degree of the differential is $-1$ and $C[1]$ is the complex whose $n$-th group is $C_{n+1}$.
 As usual, any cohomological complex is understood as a homological one by relabeling the indices.
-In particular, we apply this to $\Deligne(p)$, $\Deligne$ (\refde{Burgos}) and let \eqn \mylabel{eqn_Delignehomological} \Deligne_n := \Deligne^{-n} = \oplus_{p \in \Z} \Deligne^{-n}(p). \xeqn In order to have a complex of simplicial presheaves (as opposed to a complex of abelian groups), we use the Dold-Kan-equivalence
+In particular, we apply this to (the restriction to $\Sm/S$ of) the complexes $\Deligne(p)$, $\Deligne$ defined in \ref{defi_Burgos} and let \eqn \mylabel{eqn_Delignehomological} \Deligne_n := \Deligne^{-n} = \oplus_{p \in \Z} \Deligne^{-n}(p). \xeqn In order to have a complex of simplicial presheaves (as opposed to a complex of abelian groups), we use the Dold-Kan-equivalence

 between homological complexes concentrated in degrees $\geq 0$ and simplicial abelian groups.
 We write $\tau_{\geq n}$ for the good truncation of a complex.

 \defi \mylabel{defi_Delignesimplicial} We write